fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 ## <a id="creating-cells"></a>Creating Cells

 So far, the cells we've been working with in the "SDK Tutorial" project were all created automatically for you.
 Now we're going to add the ability to create new cells from your app.
-Add a new div to index.html after the content in the right column:
+Add a new div to `index.html` after the content in the right column:

+{% label %}index.html{% endlabel %}
 ```html
 <!-- right column -->
 <div class='column'>